gauthamdv/Stickman-Animation-Generation-using-Recurrent-Neural-Networks/README.md

 ## 📈 Future Work

+- Feed these points to any animation software
 - Extend to handle multiple people or 3D pose data
 - Improve prediction accuracy with attention mechanisms or Transformer-based models